Alexander9673/GrowtopiaItemDatabase/README.md

 # Growtopia Coredata for Private Server
  Coredata Updated by notdark

-No winter fest item yet
+No added winter fest item yet
+descriptions no updated yet